askeksa/dart2wasm_prototype/README.md

 compiling Dart to [WasmGC](https://github.com/WebAssembly/gc).
 As of March 2021, it is very much work-in-progress and will be updated and rebased regularly.

+Usage information for the prototype can be found [here](dart2wasm.md).

 # Dart

 ## A client-optimized language for fast apps on any platform